senaite/senaite.core/src/senaite/core/tests/doctests/SampleDuplicate.rst

 `AnalysisRequestRetest` and `AnalysisRequestSecondary`.
 By default no row exists for it in `id_formatting`, so duplicates fall through to the regular `AnalysisRequest` template (and counter).
-To opt into a dedicated template, just add a row in the ID Server admin:
+To opt into a dedicated template, just add a row in the ID Server admin.

+Add the row:

     >>> formatting = list(senaite_setup.getIDFormatting() or [])
     >>> formatting.append({